Student Matinees

 Reserving Tickets for Your School

-To reserve tickets, please complete and submit the McCarter Student Matinee Reservation Form.
+To reserve tickets for the 2025/2026 Season, please complete and submit the McCarter Student Matinee Reservation Form here.

 A Patron Services representative will contact you to discuss your reservation including: